BartShoot/NoodleCV/README.md

 Ideally preview should update on user input for quick feedback.

 First priority is getting simple functions like blur to work.
-Types of data other than images are planned for future developement.
+Types of data other than images are planned for future development.

 # 🚀 Running the app